RVCC-IDMX/unit-tests-template/README.md

 `"test": "jest js-basic-01.test.js"`

 Since we have four files that need individual editing, we want to run individual testing as well.

+**NOTE:** Don't forget to save the files before you try running the test or Jest won't be able to see the changes.

 ---